chapel-lang/chapel/doc/developer/parallelIrregularIterators.rst

     i2 = i2.next;
   }

+(I personally believe that there shouldn't be any size checks in zippered iterator. i.e. if one of them returns, then the loop should end gracefully)

-To implement such sematics, l/f iterators should follow the basic idea of yielding a single range and following it.
+To implement such semantics, l/f iterators should follow the basic idea of yielding a single range and following it.
 A rough sketch is::

   iter these(param tag) where tag==iterKind.leader {